Escudo de Castilla y León Libro abierto, hojas de plata, filo de oro, guardas de gules, tapas de sable.

 Azure, a tower Or, embattled and masoned Sable, overall a lion rampant barry Purpure and Argent.

-Coat of arms depicted by me, in plain tinctures, outlined in Sable, and with a texturized finish.
+Arms interpreted by me, in flat tinctures, contoured in Sable, and with a texturized finish.

 Coat of arms of Jean Mortes from Brittany, France, emblazoned by me.